Master's degree (2 years)Full timeLandscape Architecture for Global Sustainability

 Career opportunities

-Graduates of the programme can look forward to various employment and professional opportunities including work in private practice, multidisciplinary firms, and public agencies.
+Graduates of the program can look forward to various employment and professional opportunities including work in private practice, multidisciplinary firms, and public agencies.
 Our graduates are hired in private design firms, small and large, in multidisciplinary engineering consultancies, state and government agencies and planning authorities.

 Learning outcomes